DoD-Platform-One/gitlab/chart/doc/development/checkconfig.md

 The purpose of this template is to provide a means to prevent users from deploying the Helm chart, or updates to it, in what would be a broken state due to known problematic configurations.

 The design makes use of multiple templates, providing a modular method of declaring and managing checks.
-This is to aid in simplification of both development and maintenance.
+This aids in simplification of both development and maintenance.

 ## General concept